Acute Lymphocytic Leukemia (ALL): Introduction

 Two types of white blood cells can turn into leukemia:

 Lymphoid cells (lymphocytes).
-This is called lymphocytic leukemia.
+This is called lymphocytic or lymphoblastic leukemia.

 Leukemia can also be either acute or chronic.
 Acute leukemia tends to grow very quickly and needs to be treated right away.
 Chronic leukemia often grows more slowly.